d2l-ai/d2l-en/chapter_linear-classification/softmax-regression.md

 However if we cannot perfectly predict every event, then we might sometimes be surprised.
-Our surprise is greater when we assigned lower probability.
+Our surprise is greater when an event is assigned lower probability.
 Claude Shannon settled on $\log \frac{1}{P(j)} = -\log P(j)$
 to quantify one's *surprisal* at observing an event $j$ having assigned it a (subjective) probability $P(j)$.